Sam Ohu Gon III

-Samuel M. 'Ohukani'ōhi'a Gon III is an American scientist and Hawaiian cultural practitioner, currently serving as Senior Scientist and Cultural Advisor for The Nature Conservancy of Hawaiʻi.
+Samuel M. ʻOhukaniʻōhiʻa Gon III is an American scientist and Hawaiian cultural practitioner, currently serving as Senior Scientist and Cultural Advisor for The Nature Conservancy of Hawaiʻi.
 He was born and raised in Nuʻuanu on the island of Oʻahu.
-Gon studied Hawaiian culture under Kumu John Keolamala'āinana Lake.
+Gon studied Hawaiian culture under Kumu John Keolamalaʻāinana Lake.
 Gon works to integrate Hawaiian culture, values, and knowledge into conservation efforts, for which he was named a Living Treasure of Hawaii by the Honpa Hongwanji Mission of Hawaii for his contributions towards preserving Hawaiian culture and Hawaiian ecology.

 Early life

 Gon was born in Honolulu Hawaiʻi on December 16, 1955, and graduated in 1973 from McKinley High School and earned a Bachelor's in Zoology (1978) at the University of Hawaii at Manoa.
 He continued his education at the University of California at Davis earning his Master's in Zoology (1980) and a PhD in animal behavior (1984), studying the Happy-face Spider, Theridion grallator.